USSF-ORBIT/ussf-portal/docs/how-to/generate-jwt-token.md

     * Open the MobileConnect TEST app on your phone, scan the QR code and enter your PIN.
     * Once you’ve successfully authenticated, you’ll be redirected.
 If it gets stuck on the redirect screen, click the link to redirect.
 If you see a screen that says there was an API error, that’s ok.
     * In the Network tab, you should see a canceled request in red that begins with `callback?code=`.
 Click this request, and click Payload.
 Copy the value after code.
+    * NOTE: If you are already authenticaed with C1, the url may not load at all.
+If this happens, open your dev tools and check for the `callback?code=` -- it may already be there.

 3. Generate token in Postman